tidy-finance/py-fmpapi/README.md

 ## Installation

-You can install the release version from PyPi:
+You can install the release version from PyPI:

 ```python
 pip install fmpapi